Inflation using a triplet of Antisymmetric tensor fields: Introduction

 A viable model of cosmic inflation should have stable de-Sitter solutions, and should be able to support 60-70 e-folds in the quasi de-Sitter limit \cite{Dodelson:2003ft}.
 A suitable choice for the background metric is the flat FLRW metric which obeys the principles of homogeneity and isotropy.
 For the $(-,+,+,+)$ signature, our metric reads,

 The past studies on antisymmetric tensor field inflation employed an antisymmetric tensor field $B_{\mu\nu}$ to drive inflation.
 Following the principles of homogeneity and isotropy, the stress energy tensor obtained from the $B_{\mu\nu}$ lagrangian should have a diagonal structure.
 But this is not inherent in those models and isotropy is ensured by letting the non-diagonal components go to 0 \cite{Aashish:2018lhv,Aashish:2019zsy,Aashish:2020mlw,Aashish:2021gdf}.
 This puts additional constraints on the models.
-In our work, we try to get around this inconvenience by using a triplet of antisymmetric tensor fields.
+In our work, we try to get around this inconvenience by using a triplet of mutually orthogonal antisymmetric tensor fields.
+The use of three mutually orthogonal fields for achieving isotropy has been employed in vector field models, similar strategy can be deployed in 2-form field model also \cite{Tishue:2022vwc,Gorji:2020vnh,PhysRevD.85.123504,Funakoshi_2013}.
 Owing to the antisymmetric nature of the fields, each field in general has 6 independent components.
 We have the freedom to choose the background structure of these fields.
 As a preliminary study, we are looking at a simple form.
 Our choice of the background fields reads as,

 where $\epsilon_{ijk}$ is the completely antisymmetric levicivita tensor of rank 3.
 Here k runs from 1 to 3 and each k defines a different antisymmetric field.

 The organization of this paper is as follows.
 In section \ref{sec:2} we setup the minimal model.
 In Section \ref{sec:3} we develop the non-minimal model, and perform the slow roll analysis in section \ref{sec:4}.
 In section \ref{sec:5}, we look at the energy conditions in general relativity in the context of our model.
 The possible perturbations in our theory are discussed in section \ref{sec:6}.
 We conclude our findings and address the future possibilities in section \ref{sec:7}.